 Before comparing the metallicity determined from integrated light ([Fe/H]$_{\rm SSP}$) to that of the resolved stars ([Fe/H]$_{\rm stars}$), it is important to understand whether the method of averaging [Fe/H]$_{\rm stars}$ would affect the final results.
 The median, mean, and the inverse variance-weighted mean of [Fe/H]$_{\rm stars}$ are $-1.047\pm 0.044$, $-1.106\pm 0.031$ and $-0.983 \pm 0.024$, respectively.
 As shown in Fig.~\ref{fig:MDF_IL}, [Fe/H]$_{\rm SSP} = -1.069^{+0.029}_{-0.031}$ from integrated light is consistent with the median and the mean of the [Fe/H]$_{\rm stars}$ within 1$\sigma$.
 On the other hand, [Fe/H]$_{\rm SSP}$ is slightly lower than the weighted mean, although the difference is smaller than 0.1~dex.

 We calculated the uncertainties of [Fe/H]$_{\rm SSP}$ according to the methods of \citetalias{Leethochawalit2019}, which assume perfect model spectra.
 This assumption is not true in reality.
 First, NGC 147 has multiple stellar populations, contrary to the model's SSP assumption.
-Second, even for a system with a single stellar population, the synthetic spectra are generated from the empirical stellar libraries and the theoretical isochrones, none of which is perfect.
+Second, even for a simple system with an SSP, the synthetic spectra are generated from the empirical stellar libraries and the theoretical isochrones, none of which is perfect.
 Therefore, we attribute the small difference ($\lesssim0.1$~dex) between the two techniques to systematic error that is not included in the uncertainties of the best-fit parameters.
 Still, it is appropriate to conclude that the metallicity measured from the resolved stellar spectroscopy is consistent with that derived from the integrated-light spectroscopy for NGC 147.
-In addition, the consistency between two methods indicates that the SSP assumption is sufficient to recover the true metallicity of a galaxy with complicated SFH\@.
+In addition, the consistency between the two methods indicates that the SSP assumption is sufficient to recover the true metallicity of a galaxy with a complicated SFH\@.

 The agreement between the integrated-light and resolved stellar metallicities also implies that the metallicity measured from the center of NGC 147 (covered by PCWI) is representative of the much larger region covered by DEIMOS\@.
 Although NGC 147 has a slightly negative metallicity gradient (see Section~\ref{sec:spatial}), the two methods agree despite their drastically different spatial coverage.
-If this holds true for more distant galaxies, the limited spatial coverage of galaxy surveys with fiber spectrographs would have less impact on the measurement of the stellar metallicity for galaxies with metallicity gradients as shallow as NGC 147.
-A large sample study is essential to further investigate the limited aperture effect on the stellar metallicity recovery but it is beyond the scope of this work.
+If this holds true for more distant galaxies, the limited spatial coverage of galaxy surveys with fiber spectrographs would have less impact on the measurement of the stellar metallicity for galaxies with metallicity gradients as shallow as those of NGC 147.
+A large-sample study is essential to further investigating the limited-aperture effect on the stellar metallicity recovery but it is beyond the scope of this work.